Lightening the Load: A Cluster-Based Framework for A Lower-Overhead, Provable Website Fingerprinting Defense

 To obtain distinct traffic patterns within each webpage, we first represent each network trace as a time series using the TAM representation introduced in ~\cite{shen2023subverting}.
 In our TAM representation, we divide the total page load time into a fixed number of time slots and record the number of incoming and outgoing packets in each slot.
 This results in a two-dimensional time series, where each trace can be viewed as a bivariate sequence capturing the dynamics of incoming and outgoing traffic over time.

 With traces represented as TAM time series, we cluster the traces of each webpage individually to isolate recurring traffic patterns.
 We refer to the resulting clusters as \emph{intra-webpage clusters} (i.e., for the remainder of this section, when we refer to intra-webpage clusters, we mean clusters obtained by grouping traces originating from a single webpage).

-To perform this task, we adopt the \emph{Cluster Affinity Search Technique} (CAST)~\cite{aghabozorgi2014hybrid}.
-CAST does not require us to specify the number of clusters in advance; instead, it uses an \emph{affinity threshold} $T$ (which is a hyperparameter) to determine membership.
-The affinity of a time series \(F_x\) with respect to a particular intra-webpage cluster \(\mathcal{S}\) is defined as follows:
+To perform this clustering, we adopt the \textit{Cluster Affinity Search Technique} (CAST) \cite{aghabozorgi2014hybrid}.
+CAST is a similarity-based clustering algorithm that avoids pre-specifying the number of clusters.
+Instead, it incrementally builds clusters by comparing each trace's \textbf{affinity} (its average similarity) to the current cluster.
+We define the affinity of a time series $F_x$ to a cluster $S$ as:

-where \(A(F_x, F_y)\) is the similarity between time series \(F_x\) and \(F_y\), and \(\lvert \mathcal{S}\rvert\) is the size of the intra-webpage cluster.
-CAST evolves a cluster by repeatedly selecting the unassigned time series with the highest affinity to the cluster:
+where $A(F_x, F_y)$ is the similarity measure between two TAM series.
+Intuitively, $a_S(F_x)$ captures \textit{how well $F_x$ fits with the existing members of $S$}: high affinity indicates that $F_x$ behaves similarly to most traces in $S$, while low affinity indicates that it is not consistent with the dominant traffic pattern in that cluster.
+CAST maintains a currently ``open'' cluster and evolves it using a fixed affinity threshold $T$.
+At each step, the unassigned trace with the highest affinity to the open cluster is examined: